 Let's explain that with another example.
 If you don't include a specific OR between your search terms then the search will look for records that contain ALL of your search terms.
 For instance, if you search for Red Pen then the search will return all Products (or other record types) that contain both Red and Pen (in any sequence).
 This search would return:

 However, searching for Red OR Pen would return all of the above records.

 It's possible to have the search look for the exact phrase, searching for multiple terms exactly as you've entered them.
 To do this, simply wrap double quotes ( " " ) around your search term.
 For example, to explicitly search for a Product called The red box and exclude The box that is red then you could use double quotes to create an exact search, searching specifically for "red box".

 You can also combine multiple search types.
 For example, you could search for

 "Red Pen" OR "Blue Pen" to find any pen that matches either of those exact search terms.

 The CRM uses a complex algorithm to score the results of any search and return the "best matches".

-This algorithm takes account of the number of matches found (across multiple fields), the priority of fields and also reduces the score for matches of any frequency used word (so for instance, matches on common words such as the, of, on, ltd, pty etc. will score lower).
+This algorithm takes account of the number of matches found (across multiple fields), the priority of fields, and it also reduces the score for matches of any frequently used word (so for instance, matches on common words such as the, of, on, ltd, pty etc. will score lower).